-Problem: The record discloses the recording of a Declaration of Homestead spouse of such owner does not convey.
+Problem: The record discloses the recording of a Declaration of Homestead (or, prior to July 1, 1973, a marginal homestead entry) and the owner of such property conveys by deed duly recorded but the spouse of such owner does not convey.
 If the subsequent record of the title shows facts which fall within the provisions of Section 38-41-103, C.R.S., is the failure of such spouse to convey cured after the lapse of 18 years from such recording?